Turk

 Robin Dubois (Kuifje #23, 1982)

 In 1970, they took over the 'Clifton' series from Jo-El Azara.
-Turk continued the series, originally created by Raymond Macherot, until 1985.
+Turk continued the series, originally created by Raymond Macherot, with De Groot until 1984.
 In addition, Turk drew the backgrounds of 'Le Club des Peur-de-Rien' for Tibet in Chez Nous Junior from 1972 to 1976.
-He also cooperated with Dupa and Greg on 'Alice au Pays des Merveilles', that was published by Lombard in 1973.
+He also cooperated with Dupa and Greg on 'Alice au Pays des Merveilles', published by Lombard in 1973.

 Léonard (Sjosji #3, 1998)